Identifying victims of the Maui wildfire will be a challenging task. Here's what it entails

 HOW IS THE SEARCH BEING CONDUCTED?

-Dozens of search crews and cadaver dogs went through devastated areas this week.
+Dozens of search-and-rescue dogs and hundreds of people were working to search devastated areas Thursday, the governor said in a video update.
 The federal government said it dispatched coroners, pathologists, technicians, X-ray units and other equipment to identify victims and process remains.

 U.S. Department of Health and Human Services official Jonathan Greene said the work stood to be “ very, very difficult ” and called for patience, as have the police chief and others.